butterfly-artist/IoT-smart-safety-helmet-/README.md

 # IoT-smart-safety-helmet-for coal miners
+# Open the esp123.ino file in the Arduino IDE, compile the code, and successfully upload it to the ESP32 microcontroller.
+Create a dedicated folder named temple and store the index.html file within it.
+Additionally, set up a separate folder named __pycache__ and place sensor_data.cpython-313.pyc inside it.
+Ensure that the exchangeable wire for the smart safety helmet is properly connected before proceeding.

 	Software requirement:
 VS code: VS Code is a computer program where we write the code for our smart helmet's "brain" (ESP32).
 It helps us organize, write, and test the code to make our helmet work safely.